 The Cat in the Hat: Corn Maze Craze

 A top game on PBS Kids, the Corn Maze Craze helps early learners work on problem-solving, direction, and logic with a character they know and love: Cat in the Hat.
 This is a fully interactive game with easy-to-follow audio directions and a fun, colorful interface.

 Learning Is Fun

 In Corn Maze Craze, kids help the Cat and the Hat and friends find their way through the maze or create one of their own.
 This helps with logical thinking and direction.
 It also builds spatial awareness.
 Creating a maze taps into creativity and furthers these skills.
 Likewise, they can add additional elements, such as trampolines, and test them.

 Odd Squad Puppy Quest

 In 2019, the PBS Kids team took home six Kidscreen Awards including three awards for Odd Squad: Best Non-Animated or Mixed Series, Best in Class, and Best Website, Kids.
-When you check out the award-winning Odd Squad website, you'll see two games featured on the home page and Puppy Quest is one of them.
+When your kids want something to play, check out Puppy Quest.

 Reinforcing Directions and Counting

 Kids need to follow directions and use counting, logic, and mouse skills to turn all the Odd Squad agents from puppies back into people by moving them around each room.
 Each level is more difficult than the last and features new obstacles to solve.
 The silly graphics, like puppies wearing business suits, and sounds keep kids engaged and excited.